frostime/sy-export-tree/README.md

 Export the structure of your current note document tree as a yaml formatted text file.

-> Note: When the number of notes is large, the export process may take a long time.
-Once the export task is started, it cannot be stopped.
-It is best to choose a time when you are free to perform the export task.
+> Note: Once the export task is turned on, it cannot be closed, and the use of notes during the export period will be significantly stuck, it is best to choose a free time to perform the export task.

 The basic structure of the exported yaml is as follows: